Smart Powerr (NASDAQ:CREG) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Smart Powerr (NASDAQ:CREG – Free Report) in a research note issued to investors on Thursday.
+StockNews.com initiated coverage on shares of Smart Powerr (NASDAQ:CREG – Free Report) in a research report sent to investors on Friday morning.
 The brokerage issued a sell rating on the business services provider’s stock.

-Smart Powerr (NASDAQ:CREG – Get Free Report) last issued its quarterly earnings results on Tuesday, May 14th.
-The business services provider reported ($0.03) EPS for the quarter.
+Smart Powerr (NASDAQ:CREG – Get Free Report) last issued its earnings results on Tuesday, May 14th.
+The business services provider reported ($0.03) earnings per share (EPS) for the quarter.

 Smart Powerr Corp. engages in the waste energy recycling business in China.
 The company provides energy saving and recovery facilities for various energy intensive industries; waste energy recycling systems for use in nonferrous metal plants; and clean-technology and energy-efficient solutions to reduce air pollution and energy shortage problems.